 And meaning is an identification of something.
 Consciousness is more than just an identification.

 But many people do think that consciousness is produced by the brain, and they refer to various tests to support this view.
 Activity within specific areas of the brain can be detected in conjunction with associated kinds of consciousness.
 Also, there are particular areas in the brain that become active when someone is performing a particular task and thinking about what they are doing, but these areas are not active when the person is performing the same task without thinking about it.
-And many tests have demonstrated that such things as making decisions, and recognising inputs from the senses, occur in the brain before the person becomes conscious of them.

 It is fairly common knowledge that neurotransmitters such as serotonin and dopamine are associated with emotion, and also that the amygdalae are the parts of the brain that are associated with emotion.
 Some people think this demonstrates that the brain produces consciousness.
 But neither neurotransmitters nor the other associated regions of the brain produce the conscious feelings associated with emotions.
 They are just parts of the brain processes that produce the information upon which consciousness depends.